 Taste of California

-Their are three different levels or price points; the Classic, the Special and the Player.
+There are three different levels or price points; the Classic, the Special and the Player.
 Each of the different levels also come in three different shapes or styles.
 The Classic is the top of the line model, it features all solid construction, painted tops with a matching Strat style head-stock.
 Also featuring a mahogany neck and higher price point electronics.
 The Special is the next step down in price.
-It features all solid construction, a matte finish, mahogany neck, Strat style head-stock and same electronics package as the Special.
+It features all solid construction, a matte finish, mahogany neck, Strat-style head-stock and same electronics package as the Special.
 Last but not least is the Player.
-The Player is the entry level version featuring layered back and sides, solid spruce top.
-Also featuring painted back and sides with a matching head-stock and a mahogany neck.
+The Player is the entry-level version featuring layered back and sides, solid spruce top.
+Also featuring painted back and sides with a matching headstock and a mahogany neck.

 Click Here for an interview with Fender CEO Andy Mooney